-8.4 NEURONAL BURSTING
+9.4 NEURONAL BURSTING

-Neurons networked in the central nervous system receive nerve impulses from other "upstream" neurons and, if such inputs exceed their firing thresholds, give off nerve impulses to "downstream" neurons.
+Neurons in the central nervous system receive nerve impulses from other "upstream" neurons and, if such inputs exceed their firing thresholds, give off nerve impulses to "downstream" neurons.
 Computationally speaking, the aggregation of incoming nerve impulses (also referred to as summation) is a process of integration, albeit within a limited time window, such that incoming impulses soon expire, and only the most recent ones carry weight in the integration as time passes.
 A few sporadic impulses are usually not enough to exceed the firing threshold.
 Instead, it takes either multiple upstream neurons to fire together at least near-simultaneously, or a single upstream neuron to send multiple impulses in short bursts.
 James L. Hindmarsh and R. Malcolm Rose proposed a model for this neuronal bursting in 1984.
 The model, consisting of the three first-order differential equations shown below, responds to inputs to I{ext} .
 The variables x, y, and z correspond to the neuron's (bursting) output potential, the transport of sodium and potassium through fast ion channels, and the transport of other ions through slow channels, respectively.
-While this model is relatively simple, it offers a good qualitative description of neuronal firing patterns.

-This application requires the third (green) integrator to run more slowly than the other two.
-To achieve this, its output is patched to its SLOW jack.
+To add a 10-weighted input to the first (red) integrator, a resistor network is connected to its summing junction (SJ) jack.
+To operate the second (blue) integrator more slowly than the other two, its output is patched to its SLOW jack.
 Set the coefficient potentiometers to the values shown in the patching diagram.
 Connect x (the output of the inverter) to OUT X and connect your oscilloscope or other display system to RCA Out X on the back of THAT.
-If more channels are available on your visual display system, connect the y and -z accordingly.
-Run the patch in OP mode and observe the image on the display system while connecting and disconnecting I{ext} to and from +1.
+If more channels are available on your visual display system, connect y and -z accordingly.
+Run the patch in OP mode and observe the image on the display system while connecting and disconnecting I{avt} to and from +1.